Heat Pump in France: Complete Guide 2026

 How much does a heat pump cost in France?▼

-Prices vary by type: air-to-air from €5,000 to €10,000, air-to-water from €12,000 to €20,000, geothermal from €25,000 to €45,000 (with installation).
-Subsidies can significantly reduce these amounts.
+Prices vary by type: air-to-air from €3,000 to €6,000 (equipment), air-to-water from €8,000 to €15,000, geothermal from €15,000 to €25,000.
+With installation, add 30-50% more.
+Subsidies can reduce the total by up to 90% for modest-income households.

 What subsidies are available for heat pumps in France in 2026?▼

-MaPrimeRénov' offers up to €5,000 for air-to-water heat pumps and up to €11,000 for geothermal.
-Energy Savings Certificates (CEE) can add €2,000 to €4,000.
-VAT is reduced to 5.5%.
+MaPrimeRénov' offers up to €5,000 for air-to-water and up to €11,000 for geothermal heat pumps.
+Energy Savings Certificates (CEE) add €2,000 to €4,000.
+VAT is reduced to 5.5%, and zero-interest eco-loans up to €50,000 are available.
+All can be combined.

 Does a heat pump work in very cold weather?▼